AaltoSciComp/ansible_role_slurm/README.md

   roles:
     - ansible_role_slurm
 ```
-where you list a host (compute node) under [slurm_builder] inventory and run it with
+where you list a host (compute node) or a group under [slurm_builder] inventory and run it limited with

     ansible-playbook slurm.yml  -lslurm_builder --tags build_slurm

+and check `/root/rpmbuild/RPMS/x86_64` therein for later hosting with `- repo_host` or own move elsewhere.

 License